-(RAS# = "L", CAS# = "L", WE# = "H", CKE = "H", A0-A11 = Don't care)
+(RAS# = "L", CAS# = "L", WE# = "H", CKE = "H", A0-A12 = Don't care)

 The AutoRefresh command is used during normal operation of the SDRAM and is analogous to CAS#-before-RAS# (CBR) Refresh in conventional DRAMs.
 This command is non-persistent, so it must be issued each time a refresh is required.
 The addressing is generated by the internal refresh controller.
 This makes the address bits a "don't care" during an AutoRefresh command.
-The internal refresh counter increments automatically on every auto refresh cycle to all of the rows.
-The refresh operation must be performed 4096 times within 64ms.
-The time required to complete the auto refresh operation is specified by tRc (min.).
+The internal refresh operation must be performed 8192 times within 64ms.
+The time required to complete the auto refresh operation is specified by t{RC}(min.).
 To provide the AutoRefresh command, all banks need to be in the idle state and the device must not be in power down mode (CKE is high in the previous cycle).
 This command must be followed by NOPs until the auto refresh operation is completed.
-The precharge time requirement, tRP (min), must be met before successive auto refresh operations are performed.
+The precharge time requirement, t{RP}(min), must be met before successive auto refresh operations are performed.